Zeke-OS/zeke/CODING_STANDARDS.md

 void end(void)
 { ... }

-Constructor prioritizing is not supported and constructors could be executed in any order.
-Although LLVM should be able to detremine correct ordering of constructor access dependecies, so that modules depending each other are initialized in correct order.
+Constructor prioritizing is not supported but constructor pointers are sorted by linker into ascending order by name.